ec-europa/europa-component-library/docs/Migrating-v4.md

 }
 ```

-Note: we are using shorter aliases internally to limit the size of the compiled css file, but it is recommended to use the full variable name if you want to override them
+Note: we are using shorter aliases internally to limit the size of the compiled css file, but it is recommended to use the full custom properties name if you want to override them

 ### Using SASS variables

 If you are building ECL directly on your side, you can change the values of the SASS variables before compilation.
 This is not the recommended way to customize ECL, as it may conflict with future updates (CSS variables are prefered), but this is an option if you have full control over the ECL implementation.

-SASS variables are defined in the files `src/themes/[your_theme]/variables/*.scss`.
+SASS variables are defined in the files `src/themes/[theme_name]/variables/*.scss` (package `@ecl/[theme_name]`).
 There are two themes available by default (EC and EU).

 You can edit the values, and recompile ECL css by running the command `yarn` at the root of the project.
-The compiled files are available in `/src/presets/[ec/eu]/dist`.
+The compiled files are available in `/src/presets/[ec/eu]/dist` (package `@ecl/preset-[ec|eu]`).